-Emergency repairs are works that are required because damage, a fault or deterioration has put the health, safety or security of a resident or third papery at immediate risk or caused serious harm to the structure of the property, including:
+Emergency repairs are works that are required to make safe a situation where damage, a fault or deterioration has put the health, safety or security of a resident or third papery at immediate risk or caused serious harm to the structure of the property.
+Emergency repairs include:

 - Dangerous structures such as falling ceilings and brickwork - Total loss of heating and hot water during cold months if there is no immersion heater as backup - Total loss of electricity - Electrical failure resulting in your home becoming a danger to you or others - Burst pipes or uncontainable leaks that severely impact possessions or the property structure - Gas leaks and fumes from flues which are a danger to your health or safety.
-You must phone Transco on 0800 111 999 immediately inf you think you smell gas. - Fire alarm system requiring resetting - Collapsed ceiling - Blockages and backing up of drains, toilets, sinks basins and baths of it is the only one in your home and it cannot be used at all.
+You must phone Transco on 0800 111 999 immediately inf you think you smell gas. - Fire alarm system requiring resetting - Collapsed ceiling - Serious blockages and backing up of drains, toilets, sinks basins and baths if it is the only one in your home and it cannot be used at all.
 We may charge you the cost of the repair if you are responsible for the blockage - Boarding up and securing of empty premises, where there is a real security risk - Fencing off of external works for safety (e.g. to cordon off a trip hazard) - Front door and level access windows where necessary to ensure the security of the premises - A locksmith when you are locked out of your home.
-We will charge you for this if it is your fault. - · Responding to and make safe, as request, incidents related to racial harassment - Anything that cannot wait until the next working day
+We will charge you for this if it is your fault. - Making safe, as required, incidents related to racial harassment or domestic abuse